 In Visual Media (print ads, outdoor ads), Consumers have a 78% Average Higher Recall Rate of Vanity 800 Numbers over URLs. – Source – InfoSurv 2011

-According to the consumer research, when possible, it is more beneficial for companies to obtain and use a “true 800” toll-free number, as it is recognized by over 90% of consumers as toll-free.
-The recognition of alternate prefixes such as 888, 877, 866 and the newest 855 prefix, as toll-free falls significantly.
+According to consumer research, when possible, it is more beneficial for companies to obtain and use a “true 800” toll-free number, as it is recognized by over 90% of consumers as toll-free.
+The recognition of alternate prefixes, such as 888, 877, 866, and 855, as toll-free falls significantly.

 It is, however, common to see businesses advertise a numeric toll-free phone number.
 This may be because they could not obtain a vanity toll-free number.
 Either way, a ten-digit numeric toll-free number can be effective at tracking leads, but it is not as easily remembered by customers, nor as effective as a vanity 800 number at generating leads.

 For businesses that do not spend a lot of money on advertising – typically smaller businesses – using a local phone number on marketing materials can be effective.
 In rural areas, where competition is not as intense, a business using a local phone number may resonate with local customers.
 For larger businesses or those in more competitive markets, it is not always the best response tool.

 In fact, the research shows that when presented with two options, a ten-digit local phone number or a vanity 800 toll-free phone number, 57% of the consumers stated that they would prefer to dial the vanity 800 number over the local phone number, citing reasons such as “because the vanity number is easier to remember” and “is more professional looking.”